These Chocolate Covered Oreos are rich, chocolatey, and super easy to make! Top with sprinkles, crushed peppermint, or cookie crumbs for a fun touch.

 Instructions

-• Start by using one bag or two bars of chocolate at a time (see note 3).
+• Start by using 1 bag or 2 bars of chocolate at a time (see note 3).
 In a large microwave-safe bowl, combine all but 2 tablespoons of the chopped chocolate or chocolate wafers, along with 1-1/2 teaspoons of oil (see note 3).
 Microwave for 15 seconds, then stir vigorously for 15 seconds.
-Repeat this process until the chocolate is mostly melted.
-Once it is mostly melted, add the reserved 2 tablespoons of chocolate and stir until completely melted.
-Be patient; resist microwaving unless the chocolate isn't melting after stirring for one minute.
+Repeat until the chocolate is mostly melted.
+Then, add the reserved 2 tablespoons of chocolate and stir until completely melted.
+Be patient; resist microwaving unless the chocolate isn’t melting after stirring for 1 minute.
 If needed, microwave in 5-second bursts.

 • If adding sprinkles, Oreo crumbs, or crushed peppermint, sprinkle them on top immediately after transferring the cookie to the baking tray.
 To drizzle chocolate, set aside some melted chocolate in a small plastic bag and cut off the tip.
 Drizzle it over the Oreo.
 For a raised drizzle, wait until the chocolate has hardened.
 For a drizzle that blends into the cookie, apply it right after coating the Oreo in chocolate.
 You can also add sprinkles, peppermint, or Oreo crumbs on top of the drizzle.